LCAV/mooc-hwlab/docs/voice-transformers/granular-synthesis/implementation.md

   HAL_TIM_Base_Stop(&htim2); }
 ```

-If we now use the method of the benchmarking live section, we can see that the current implementation (with the full fractional resampling code) oscillates between $$5.2\mu s$$ and $$8.5\mu s$$ per sample, which is  well below the limit.
+If we now use the method of the benchmarking live section, we can see that the current implementation (with the full fractional resampling code) requires between $$5.2\mu s$$ and $$8.5\mu s$$ per sample, which is  well below the limit.
+The oscillation between the two values reflects the larger computational requirements of tapering slope.

 ## **Solutions**